epixieme/epixieme/README.md

 ![githubheader](https://user-images.githubusercontent.com/39728053/168490990-a54b9d26-cdb9-4498-a189-2effb181f181.gif)

-- 🌱 I’m currently a Full-Stack developer @100Devs
+- 🌱 I’m currently a Full-Stack developer @100Devs, currently learning Node.js
 - 👀 I’m interested in Front-End and Full-Stack development and available for open developer positions.
 - 💞️ I’m looking to collaborate on freelance projects or open-source.
 - 📫 You can reach me https://twitter.com/epixieme.
 Lets schedule coffee chat.